-Our commitment to Māori students
+Our commitment to Māori students at WMS

 Waikato Management School is committed to offering specific assistance and opportunities for our Māori students, with one in five (18%) of our student population self-identifying as Māori.

 Pauline Gray (email firstname.lastname@example.org) in the Management Student Centre (MSC) provides dedicated support to all Māori students within Waikato Management School.
 She also manages the Māori mentors and liaises with the other faculties to assist with initiatives to support all Māori students on campus.

 This is a group of dedicated senior Māori students who are dedicated to improving Māori student achievement.
 Their role is to positively engage with younger Māori students through one-on-one appointments, academic wānanga and whanaungatanga events, thus creating a supportive environment for students throughout their university life.
 You might need assistance with re-enrolment or advice about an upcoming assignment.